Tutorials Credential IssuanceOID4VCI

 The OpenID4VCI specification is an open standard developed by the OpenID Foundation.
 It leverages the OpenID protocol to support verifiable credentials issuance and management.

-In this tutorial we will configure an OID4VCI workflow and use it to issue an mDoc into your MATTR Showcase wallet.
+In this tutorial we will configure an OID4VCI workflow and use it to issue an mDoc into a MATTR GO Hold example app.

 User experience